Airship: Metal-clad airships

 A metal-clad airship has a very thin metal envelope, rather than the usual fabric.
 The shell may be either internally braced or monocoque as in the ZMC-2, which flew many times in the 1920s, the only example ever to do so.
-The shell may be gas-tight as in a non-rigid blimp, or the design may employ internal gas bags as in a rigid airship.
-Compared to a fabric envelope the metal cladding is expected to be more durable.
+The shell may be gas-tight, as in a non-rigid blimp, or the design may employ internal gas bags, as in a rigid airship.
+Compared to a fabric envelope, the metal cladding is expected to be more durable.

 Hybrid airships

-A hybrid airship is a general term for an aircraft that combines characteristics of heavier-than-air (aeroplane or helicopter) and lighter-than-air technology.
-Examples include helicopter/airship hybrids intended for heavy lift applications and dynamic lift airships intended for long-range cruising.
-Most airships, when fully loaded with cargo and fuel, are usually ballasted to be heavier than air, and thus must use their propulsion system and shape to create aerodynamic lift, necessary to stay aloft.
+A Hybrid airship is an aircraft that combines characteristics of heavier-than-air (aeroplane or helicopter) and lighter-than-air technology.
+Examples include helicopter-airship hybrids intended for heavy-lift applications and dynamic-lift airships intended for long-range cruising.
+Most airships, when fully loaded with cargo and fuel, are ballasted to be heavier than air and thus must rely on their propulsion system and shape to generate the aerodynamic lift needed to stay aloft.
 All airships can be operated to be slightly heavier than air at periods during flight (descent).
-Accordingly, the term "hybrid airship" refers to craft that obtain a significant portion of their lift from aerodynamic lift or other kinetic means.
+Accordingly, the term "hybrid airship" refers to a craft that obtains a significant portion of its lift from aerodynamic lift or other kinetic means.

-For example, the Aeroscraft is a buoyancy assisted air vehicle that generates lift through a combination of aerodynamics, thrust vectoring and gas buoyancy generation and management, and for much of the time will fly heavier than air.
+For example, the Aeroscraft is a buoyancy-assisted air vehicle that generates lift through a combination of aerodynamics, thrust vectoring, and gas buoyancy generation and management, and will, for much of the time, fly heavier-than-air.
 Aeroscraft is Worldwide Aeros Corporation's continuation of DARPA's now cancelled Walrus HULA (Hybrid Ultra Large Aircraft) project.

 The Patroller P3 hybrid airship developed by Advanced Hybrid Aircraft Ltd, BC, Canada, is a relatively small (85,000 ft3) buoyant craft, manned by the crew of five and with the endurance of up to 72 hours.
-The flight-tests with the 40% RC scale model proved that such a craft can be launched and landed without a large team of strong ground-handlers.
+The flight tests with the 40% RC scale model proved that such a craft can be launched and landed without a large team of strong ground-handlers.
 Design features a special "winglet" for aerodynamic lift control.